AndrusAsumets/breathic.github.io/README.md

 By default, haptic will be preselected for you under `Feedback` tab, but toggling the tab will let you choose between haptic and audio events.

-If you chose audio, make sure the output device is set as connected under watch's *Settings -> Bluetooth*.
+If you chose audio, make sure the output device is set as connected under Apple Watch's *Settings -> Bluetooth*.
 In order to really make haptic events vibrant on your watch, go to *Settings -> Sounds & Haptics* and drag `ALERT VOLUME` all the way down to 0, and then check *Prominent* under `HAPTICS` tab to increase the level of vibrations.

 If you previously chose heartbeats from the `Source` tab (or steps and have since begun to walk), and are now wearing the watch on your hand, then it should be giving you haptic or audible feedback.
 If you pan the `Controller` view to left, you will see `Status` view on the right with all the relevant metrics.